Electronic Fetal Heart Monitoring

 For external monitoring, you

-will usually lie on a table on your back or left side.
+will usually lie on a examination table or bed on your back or left side.
 Two belts with sensors

 attached will be placed around your belly.
 One belt holds the sensor that keeps

 track of your baby's heart rate, while the other measures the timing and